Documentation

 sudo update

-Caution: Due to the hybrid Debian Testing / Kali base, review package changes carefully before confirming upgrades.
+Caution: As a rolling-release Kali base, review package changes carefully before confirming upgrades.
 Snapshot your system if possible.

 Almighty OSINT Browser